 - Hot Chocolate Bundt Cake

 - S’mores Cookie Cake

 - No Bake Nutella Pie

 For the cake:

-- 1 cup high quality semi-sweet baking chocolate
+- 1 cup (175 g) chopped high quality bittersweet or semi-sweet baking chocolate

 - 1/4 teaspoon salt